Separable and Non-Separable Phrasal Vers

 ü Where’s that shirt I lent you?
 I need to take it back .

-However, there is one important thing to remember!
-If we want to use a pronoun (like him, her, them, us, or it), we must separate the phrasal verb.
+to remember!
+If we want to use a pronoun (like him, her, them, us, or it), we must

 For example:

-This is very important information.
+Correct: This is very important information.
 Please write it down.

 Incorrect: This is very important information.
-Please write down it
+Please write down it.

 It's also important to remember that if the object is quite long, we usually do not separate the phrasal verb.